zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_matter/2setup.md

 ## Login to virtual Raspberry Pi instances

-When your instances are created, select the `CONSOLE` tab, and log into each Raspberry Pi 4 instance.
+When your instances are created, select the `Console` tab, and log into each Raspberry Pi 4 instance.

 - Username: `pi`
 - Password: `raspberry`